leeec1993/streaming-etl-prereq/README.md

 2021-04-07T16:00:29.561+0100    3 document(s) imported successfully.
 0 document(s) failed to import.
 ```

-1. Check within your MongoDB Atlas UI that a new **demo** database was created with an **inventory** collection populated with dummy data
+1. Check within your MongoDB Atlas UI that a new **abc** database was created with an **inventory** collection populated with dummy data

 ***